What Is Soft Rebonding?

 Straight vs Soft Rebonding: What’s the Difference?

 Before making any big decisions about your hair, you should ensure you have sufficient knowledge on the treatments you are considering.
 Upon reading the top two sections, you might have come to the realisation that both treatments are fairly similar.
 However, they do come with subtle differences that might lead you to pick one over the other.

 1. Overall Look

 As some individuals consider their hair a part of their identity, you should want to make sure the process you select will result in a look that is compatible with your selfhood.
 One key difference between these two treatments is the overall look they produce.
 With the original method, you can expect shiny tresses with a sharp and pin-straight look.
-However, this may not be appealing to some as their tresses appear flat and the severeness of the style can make faces look longer.
+However, as everyone has different face shapes, its sleekness may not frame their face how they might prefer for themselves.
 While the motivation of both treatments are the same, the outcome of the soft technique is contrasting.
 A softer and gentler overall look is achieved and while hair is tapered down and frizz-free, volume is not completely compromised.
 Your locks will still retain some bounce and natural movement.

 2. Contrasting Process

 Both processes consist of identical steps, but there are distinctions in the process and chemicals used.
 For a soft straightening treatment, there is less use of heat.
 It also uses milder chemicals on the hair to achieve a smooth but more natural look.
 Unlike that, the original method uses stronger chemicals as well as both longer and heavier application of heat.